Published on November 23, 2012

 In May, LeBlanc pleaded guilty to six counts of indecent assault in relation to offences committed against young boys.
 In today’s justice system, the six charges LeBlanc pleaded guilty to would fall under the umbrella of sexual assault.
 But at the time these offences were committed, sexual assault did not yet exist in the Criminal Code.
 Back then it was called indecent assault.

-At one point the Crown apologized for the graphic nature of the sexual abuse he was about to outline involving one of the victims.
 In another case he said a victim had estimated that he had been molested 300 times by LeBlanc over a period of years.
 For others the incidents of abuse happened 25 or 30 times.

 Because LeBlanc was so well-respected in the community, his victims didn't think anyone would believe them about what was happening.
 And so they said nothing.